Skip to main content

 Why Did I Make This?

-Engineering has a LOT of courses you will take, including courses specialized for us that other non-engineering students will probably never take.
+Engineering has an overwhelming number of courses you will take, including courses specialized for us that other non-engineering students will probably never take.
 Thus, there isn't much information on what to expect in these classes, other than the course code and name.
-This information is especially essential to know so you don't end up pairing difficult courses together.
+I'm here to bridge this gap for my fellow engineering students.

-I am hoping this to be a long-term project until I graduate, as I expand on more knowledge and advice I've accumulated over the years.
+I am hoping this to be a long-term project until I graduate, as I expand on more knowledge and experience moving forward.
 Just a disclaimer, this is an unofficial guide by me, which is unaffiliated with York University.
 So, expect the information here to be based on my own experiences.

 Course Rating Criteria

-I'm going to rank classes similarly to this video by Tamer Shaheen, who ranks his mechanical engineering classes in a tier list.
+I'm going to rank classes similarly to this video from Tamer Shaheen, who ranks his mechanical engineering classes in a tier list.
 Similarly to his video, I will ask these four questions:

-I also want to add an important note that I will NOT be rating classes based on how tough the professors are.
+I will however NOT be rating classes based on how tough the professors are.
 Professors run classes differently, so a manageable class might be harder than it needs to be (the opposite is also true).

 Next, I'll categorize these classes using the following:

 My tier list is based on my experience and opinion, so take it with a grain of salt!
-This list assumes a student who graduated from an Ontario high school, having completed the required high school classes (Advanced Functions, Calculus & Vectors, 4U Physics, Chemistry and English) and know basic coding.
+This list assumes a student who graduated from an Ontario high school:

 I did this because most engineering students are domestic with the knowledge of the province's educational curriculum.
 Moreover, some students come from various educational backgrounds, so it's inefficient to rank these classes based on everybody.